Total Quality Management: an Early Adopter of the ISO Process ApproachEmma Harris

 Quality first time is a major aspect of TQM.
 Ensuring that all staff are producing quality work the first time.
 To achieve this, staff need to know what to do, and have easy access to the documents that explain how to carry out the work.

-Taking a process approach should give staff immediate access to easy to use information on the processes that they need to follow, or the "interrelated or interacting activities that use inputs to deliver an intended result."
-(ISO /TC 176/SC)
+Taking a process approach should give staff immediate access to easy to use information on the processes that they need to follow, or put another way, should 'define the interfaces, risks and activities within the process'.
+Each organization, 'should determine which processes need to be documented on the basis of risk‐based thinking, including, for example:

-This is most easily achieved by establishing a process management system at the heart of your organisation, where all staff can easily access information and documentation on how to transform an initial input, into a quality, desired output.
+All business process management systems should however be embedded at the heart of the organisation, enabling all staff to easily access information and documentation on how to transform an initial input, into a quality, desired output.
 There are three types of documentation to help a staff member transform an input into an output, at Triaster we classify these as follows:

 - 'What to do' documentation (process maps)

 - 'How to do' documentation (procedures, work instructions and guidance)

 Having all of your processes mapped out - explains in a very easy to follow manner 'what to do' to produce the desired output.
 From these process maps you can hyperlink out to the policies that govern the processes - also to the 'how to do' documentation.
 Making this information available for staff whenever they need it is crucial when trying to produce quality first time.
 Using this method, there is no chance that a staff member cannot find the information they need to produce quality first time.

 All organisations also always benefit from implementing their agreed processes so that they have to be followed by everyone.
 This is key to delivering quality first time and finally process execution is available to all organisations whatever their size.

 Focusing on the customer underpins both TQM and ISO 9001:2015 and as such is a core element of both approaches.